-It’s that time of year again, when our Siesta Key Sea Turtles come to lay their eggs right in our backyard!
-Nesting season runs from March 1 through Oct.
-31, but most nesting activity occurs between May and October.
-Plan accordingly, and you’ll likely see nests.
+Want to see the turtles for yourself?
+Plan accordingly, and you’ll likely see nests during turtle season.
 If you’re lucky – and a night owl – you might see female turtles laying eggs or baby turtles scuttling to the water after the eggs hatch.

 Read on for more information on why that caveat is so important to the survival of the Siesta Key sea turtles and how YOU can help protect these beautiful creatures.